Here is one way to consider how God may bestow His graces upon us.

 There is no shortage of graces that God is willing to give us.
 They come in all shapes and sizes.
 They disguise themselves in our everyday situations, which is why we can so easily overlook them.
 They usually present themselves as oppositions.
 They can appear troublesome, aggravating, annoying and an overall pain in the butt.
 That's how we very often perceive them, but in reality, they're the foundations of what Christ represents.
 Now, because they may appear to us in these forms, we mistakenly recognize them as troubles that plague our lives.
 But if we understood what they really are, opportunities in disguise, our souls would be like a well functioning construction project.

 We all know of the wonderful qualities that Jesus possessed.
-He was loving, caring, patient, humble, charitable, forgiving and knowledgeable.
-That's a short list of His characteristics.
+He was loving, caring, patient, humble, charitable, forgiving and knowledgeable, and that's a short list of His characteristics.
 I'm sure you've also heard that we are "made in the image and likeness of God."
 But have you ever really considered what that means?
 Many people believe that it means we look alike, that when Jesus was here on earth He took the form of a human being and we all look basically alike.
 This is a tremendous misunderstanding of, what being made in the image and likeness of God means.

 We have the capabilities of possessing the same characteristics Jesus had.
 We have the brains, love and compassion to be just like Him.
 So why are we so far from being like Him?
-Part of the problem is that we don't realize how unlike Him we really are.
+Part of the problem is that we don't realize how unlike Him we can sometimes be.
 We tend to convince ourselves that we represent God in many forms.
 It can be extremely difficult to see ourselves for who we really are.
 It's why we should listen when people correct or criticize us.
 It's a difficult thing to accept, but more often than not, people have a much better understanding of who we are, than we do of ourselves.
 I know there's a lot of people who would disagree with that, but it's true.

 Look around the world today.
 It's full of hatred, revenge, pride, greed and so on.
-All of the things that Jesus was not.
+All of the things Jesus was not.
 How easily do we get angry at someone for the slightest offense.
 How quickly are we to judge someone and their actions.
 How fast are we at putting our two cents into someone's life and talking bad about them.
 These are common scenarios for us, yet there are few who aren't guilty of each and everyone of them.

 So how does God try and help us?
 He gives us many opportunities to change our ways.
 He bestows these graces on us every single day.
 He allows people to annoy and offend us.
 He allows, what we often consider tragedies, to befall us.
 Every little situation in our lives is like a grace from God.